Diamantina National Park

 Diamantina National Park is a national park in the Channel Country of South West Queensland, Australia, 1278 km west of Brisbane.
+It is within the locality of Diamantina Lakes in the Shire of Diamantina.
 Like the Diamantina River that flows through it, it is named for Lady Diamantina Bowen, wife of Sir George Bowen, the first Governor of Queensland.

 Established in 1993 after the Queensland Government purchased Diamantina Lakes Station in 1992 and gazetted the property as a national park with an area of 507000 ha, Diamantina National Park received an award in March 2007 from the World Wildlife Fund (WWF) for being among the top 10 reserves of the decade.
 Recognition was given for the successful efforts to protect the bilby, an endangered mammal native to Australia.

 Livestock was removed from the park in 1998.

 Parts of the park contain traditional aboriginal lands.
 These are noted for their food resources and numerous habitation sites.
 Aboriginals would roam the area, moving from the sandhills and gibber country in the wet season and returning to permanent water in the dry season.

-Average elevations of the terrain is 139 meters.
+Average elevations of the terrain is 139 metres.